Prakhar1808/LinuxGaming/README.md

 # For Arch
 sudo pacman -S vulkan-icd-loader mesa
 ```
----

-#🐧 Choosing Your Linux Distribution
+# 🐧 Choosing Your Linux Distribution
 This is not a big decision!
 Here's a quick comparison based on gaming ease and user experience to help you pick your starting point.
-You almost do everything in each distro, the method and ease might vary though
+You almost do everything in each distro, the method and ease might vary though, then there also distro-hopping

 | Distribution | Suitability | Best For... | Package Manager |
 | :--- | :--- | :--- | :--- |